 - Educational or special needs of the child

 We also represent clients who are fighting a modification.
 Whether your ex-spouse is trying to change your alimony or a custodial parent is trying to move out of state with your child, we will work to uphold the original order.

 Need Help in to Modify a Court Order?
 Lawyer Perry Will Assist You.

 If you need to modify a court order, attorney Perry can help you.
-Contact Greensboro Family Law to set up a divorce consultation.
+Contact Camino Law to set up a divorce consultation.